hgrover19/Blue-Moon-Web-App/README.md

 These changes decreased the processing time from 1 week to less than a minute.

-NOTE: Site no longer in use as of September 2023
+NOTE: Site no longer in use as of September 2023, although this source code has been adapted for a newer site by members of this organization after I graduated